Turning Point of Tampa Addiction Treatment Tampa Florida

 The Baker Act requires “substantial” evidence, showing a person’s recent behavior suggests they pose a risk to themselves or others.

-Turning Point of Tampa has been offering Licensed Residential Treatment for Addiction, Eating Disorders and Dual Diagnosis in Tampa since 1987.
+Turning Point of Tampa has been offering Licensed Residential Treatment for Addiction, Eating Disorders, and Dual Diagnosis in Tampa since 1987.
+If you are a loved one needs help – call Turning Point of Tampa today.

 Facebook